ml99imperialep/mlds-uda-final-project/README.md

 The second dataset [characters.csv](./data/characters.csv) contains the name of the characters and their variation downloaded from [ohumu repository](https://github.com/ohumu/HarryPotterNetwork/blob/main/characters.csv)

+All datasets were downloaded for this project at 2023-12-13 22:35 (GMT).

 ## Github Repository

 The code of the project is fully stored in the public repository  [ml99imperialep](https://github.com/ml99imperialep/mlds-uda-final-project):